KasiaZtr/PictureThis/README.md

-# PictureThis
-Picture This: IT Communication Breakthroughs with Dixit Toolkit

 # IT Communication Toolkit: Bridging Minds Through Inclusive Strategies

 This toolkit is designed to help you continue applying the principles and techniques learned in our "Picture This: IT Communication Breakthroughs with Dixit" workshop.
 Use these resources to strengthen communication, embrace neurodiversity, and improve feedback in your IT team.